Dan-Lima/Finance_ML/README.md

 1) Basic option structure pricer: will use the Black & Scholes formula to price 5-leg structures
 2) Machine learning: module that will apply machine learning algorithms for regression and classification problems with user-provided data

 The goal here is not optimisation, but to use common python libraries (pandas, numpy, tkinter, etc).
-With that, the algorithms will be manually implemented, instead of using TensorFlow/Keras and other well-known frameworks.
+With that, the algorithms will be manually implemented, instead of using TensorFlow/Keras and other frameworks.

 **Dependencies:**
 - pandas